thetumbled/Practical-Optimization-of-Apache-Pulsar/README.md

 # Practical Optimization of Apache Pulsar

-A series of articles on the practical optimization of Apache Pulsar, dispatched in Pulsar Meetup.
+A series of articles on the practical optimization of Apache Pulsar, distributed in Pulsar Meetup.

 All rights reserved by the author.